Qabel/qabel.github.io/Qabel-Client-Drop.md

 ### Use cases:

 #### Send message
 Alice (sender) wants to write a message to Bob (recipient).
-Alice has Bobs address and public key, therefor Bob has a valid inbox.
+Alice has Bobs address and public key, therefore Bob has a valid inbox.
 The client will send the message to the server.

 **On sending success:**
 The server will return the specific [response](https://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods).
-The message will be added to the history.
+The message will be added to the history if this is wanted.

 **On sending failure:**
 The server will return the specific [response](https://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods).
-The user will be informed and the client will try to resend the message.
+The user will be informed and/or the client will try to resend the message.

 #### Get message
 Alice (receiver) wants to receive new messages.
-Alice has a private key and an address, therefor a valid inbox.
+Alice has a private key and an address, therefore a valid inbox.
 The client will request new messages from the server.

 **On receiving success:**
-The server will return a specific [response] (hhttps://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods) including the new messages.
+The server will return a specific [response] (https://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods) including the new messages.

 **On receiving failure:**
 The server will return a specific [response] (https://github.com/Qabel/intern-doc/wiki/Qabel-Protocol-Drop#methods).
-The user will be informed and the client will retry to receive the messages.
+The user will be informed and/or the client will retry to receive the messages.

-### Format and buildup/structure of a message
+### Format and structure of a message
 A message is packed into JSON containing the following fields:

+**Key 'version'**
+This key describes the version of the Qabel Drop Message protocol.
+* type = INT

 **Key 'time_stamp'**
 Date of message generation.
 * type = INT

 **Key 'sender'**
-The ID of the sender.
+The key id of the PGP key of sender.
 * type = INT

-**Key 'module'**
+**Key 'model_object'**
-The name of the module that handles this message.
+The name of the model object that handles this message.
 * type = STR

-**Key 'version'**
-This key describes the version of the Qabel Drop Message protocol.
-* type = INT

 **Key 'data'**
 The payload of the message
 * Type = JSON object

-**Summary**
+#### Summary

     drop_message    = "{"
+                    'version' : INT,
                     'time_stamp' : INT,
                     'sender' : INT,
-                    'module' : STR
-					'version' : INT,
+                    'model_object' : STR,
                     'data' : { ... }
                     "}"